 So I’m intrigued as Meyer says they detected “positive reactions” in the mood data as they decided to fire four people who had negative track records and a clear influence on certain behaviours in the company. (“Interesting!” he labels it.)

 And for me it makes sense.
-It’s not much fun working with disengaged people that repeatedly tells us all why our jobs stinks.
-It was also the first time I had seen such clear impact of firing an employee.
+It’s not much fun working with disengaged people that repeatedly tells us all why our jobs stink.
+It was also the first time I had seen such a clear impact of firing an employee.